igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

 }
 ```
 ### SetUp()
-And the **SetUp()** was changed somewhat, where it was indicated that the attacking actor is only the player, and fuzzing is performed on all known contracts:
+And the `SetUp()` was changed somewhat, where it was indicated that the attacking actor is only the `player`:
 ```solidity
 function setUp() public {
 ...